yichao-liang/yichao-liang.github.io/_pages/about.md

 The toolkit mainly includes **probabilistic, differentiable programming** and **program synthesis** that build on:
 - *probabilistic inference* for managing uncertainty;
 - *neural networks* for pattern recognition, amortized inference;
-- *programming languages* for knowledge representation;
+- *symbolic languages* for knowledge representation;

 and leverages principles such as causality, compositionality and hierarchy.